Skip to main content

 What is a commercial mortgage?

 A commercial mortgage helps you pay for a business premises.
 They are sometimes called a business mortgage.
-You might run your own business from the property.
-Or, you might buy a property to rent out to another/some other businesses.
+You might run your own company from the property.
+Or, you might buy a property to rent out to another/some other companies.

 Why choose a commercial mortgage?